namhyung/uftrace/doc/uftrace-report.md

 \--diff=*DATA*
 :   Report differences between the input trace data and the given DATA.

--k, \--kernel
-:   Show kernel functions as well as user functions.
-Only kernel functions
-    called inside user functions will be shown.
-Note that this option is set by default and always shows kernel functions if exist.

 \--kernel-full
 :   Show all kernel functions, including those called outside of user functions.